Cart

 From Soft Water to Hard Water: Shaping Character

-It’s not just the creativity of brewers that has led to beers developing such different characters across Europe – although we love to take credit for that.
+It's not just the creativity of brewers that has led to beers developing such diverse characters across Europe—though we love to take all the credit for that.
 The natural composition of local water has historically dictated beer styles, creating a fascinating diversity of regional profiles.
-The soft waters of Pilsen, with less than 10 mg/L of calcium, gave rise to the light and refined lagers.
-Meanwhile, the hard waters of Burton-on-Trent, rich in sulphates (up to 800 mg/L) and calcium, sculpted the crisp, dry character of English ales.
+The soft waters of Pilsen, with less than 10 mg/L of calcium, gave rise to light, refined lagers.
+Meanwhile, the hard waters of Burton-on-Trent, rich in sulfates (up to 800 mg/L) and calcium, sculpted the crisp, dry character of English ales.
 A natural evolution that has shaped the classics of the brewing world .

-This water geography explains why Munich brewers, with their carbonate-rich water, naturally gravitated toward darker malts: the alkalinity of their water matched perfectly with the acidity of these malts.
-It is as if the local water had subtly guided the brewers' hand through the centuries.
+This water geography explains why Munich's brewers, with their carbonate-rich water, naturally gravitated toward darker malts: the alkalinity of their water matched perfectly with the acidity of these malts.
+It's as if the local water had subtly guided the brewers' hand through the centuries.

 pH, the key to brewing excellence

 pH, that small number that hides a world of complexity, is the metronome of brewing.
 Its influence extends far beyond simple acidity.
 In mashing, an optimal pH between 5.2 and 5.6 is crucial for the activity of enzymes that convert starch into fermentable sugars.
-Too high, and tannin extraction goes into overdrive, creating a harsh bitterness.
+Too high, and tannin extraction accelerates, creating a harsh bitterness.
 Too low, and starch conversion slows, impacting brewing efficiency.

-There Moonshine , our cloudy and fresh white beer , is a true demonstration of this mastery of pH.
-Its characteristic freshness is based on a specific water profile, with a negative residual alkalinity that fits perfectly with the high proportion of wheat malt.
-This precision allows the yeasts to express their citrus and spicy notes accurately, without astringency interfering with the picture.
+Moonshine , our cloudy and fresh white beer , is a true demonstration of this mastery of pH.
+Its characteristic freshness is based on a specific water profile, with a negative residual alkalinity that perfectly matches the high proportion of wheat malt.
+This precision allows the yeasts to express their citrus and spice notes accurately, without astringency interfering with the picture.

-Adjusting pH is a delicate art that plays out throughout the process.
+Adjusting pH is a delicate art that plays out throughout the entire process.
 During boiling, it influences the isomerization of hop alpha acids.
-During fermentation, it impacts yeast health and therefore flavor production.
+During fermentation, it impacts yeast health and therefore aroma production.
 Even beer clarification and stability depend on this crucial parameter.

-Water in brewing: between tradition and scientific precision
+Water in breweries: between tradition and scientific precision

-Water in a brewery is like the bass in a rock band: you don't always notice it, but try to play without it and everything falls apart.
-Mastering this fundamental ingredient is the mark of brewers who leave nothing to chance in their quest for excellence.
+Water in a brewery is ultimately like the bass in a rock band: you don't always notice it, but try to play without it and everything falls apart.
+Mastering this fundamental ingredient is the hallmark of brewers who leave nothing to chance in their quest for excellence.